lucyewright/lucy-wrights/README.md

 # lucy-wrights
-Building and writing my own blog to talk about learning new technologies, transitioning careers, being a woman in web development, and to help me learn to use GraphQL and Gatsby.
+## Building and writing my own blog.
+ - Writing :
+    - learning new technologies
+    - transitioning careers
+    - being a woman in web development
+    - and more...
+ - Building :
+    - React
+    - GraphQL
+    - Gatsby